In this experiment we’ll share with you scientifically proven data on how we got over 50% more clicks on our Facebook Ads!

 Besides targeting people who visited our website in the last 3 days, we also excluded people who converted on the ad and our existing customers.

-We promoted our popular free tool, the Facebook Barometer, which measures the reach of your page over time.
+We centered the copy around our popular free tool, the Facebook Barometer, which measures the reach of your Facebook pages.

 To measure the success of this experiment, we used both CTR (all) and CTR (link).